tugraz-isds/spcd3/API.md

 `function getDimensions(data: any): []`

-This function returns an array of dimensions.
+This function returns an array of all dimensions.
-This is needed to generate the plot.
+The dimensions are needed to generate the plot.
 The previously loaded columns of the data, e.g., data['columns'], are necessary as parameters.

 - generateSVG